Welcome to Anxiety Treatment Center

 No. Many people do not understand that an obsession is in fact, a form of a mental compulsion.
 Therefore, exposure therapy is very useful in attacking obsessional thoughts, both through imaginal and in vivo exposure exercises.

-Relapse prevention is an integral part of our therapy therefore every effort is made to reduce the risk for relapse.
-Our goal in therapy is to teach individuals how to apply Exposure and Ritual Prevention Therapy so that should symptoms surface, they will know what to do to address them.
+Relapse prevention is an integral part of our therapy therefore; every effort is made to reduce the risk for relapse.
+Our goal in therapy is to teach individuals how to apply the tools they have learned on a daily basis while in treatment so that should symptoms surface, they will know how to address them.

 As to date, we have never seen this happen.
 Most people who come into our treatment program have their own individual fears and are not transferred or taken on by others.

-Yes and amazingly well!
-Children as young as five are able to grasp the principles and if they are receptive to treatment, typically move through the treatment process quite quickly.
+Yes, and amazingly well!
+Children are able to grasp the principles and if they are receptive to treatment, respond to the gentle support from their therapist.

 No. Research supports that anxiety associated with OCD (and other clinical anxiety conditions) is a result of a chemical imbalance and/or environmental factors which causes people to be afraid or fearful of things that they would not be afraid of otherwise.